Manchester Liners: Switch to containers 1968–78

 Manchester Liners House, the company's new headquarters in Salford Docks, was officially opened on 12 December 1969 by the High Commissioner for Canada.
-The design was advanced for its day and it remains basically unchanged today except for re-glazing.
+The design was advanced for its day and it remained basically unchanged, except for re-glazing, until 2018 when it was stripped of all it's cladding and internal fitments.
+By 2019 the roof had also been removed, reducing it to a bare skeleton.
+Incongruously, it remains that way in 2025, surrounded and dwarfed by the higher rise, new-builds of the Salford Quays development.
 The unusual curved facade of the ten-storey building was designed to echo the bridge shape of the Manchester Miller.
 Later renamed Furness House, it was built on the former Manchester Ship Canal railway sidings between Nos.
 8 and 9 Docks.
+It was never fully built, according to the plans and model displayed at the time.
+The structure, as built, was supposed to be Phase One.
+Just one of a pair of wings, to be connected by a tubular glass atrium which would rise above roof height and be capped by a helipad.

 By the late 1960s rising shore costs, dock workers strikes, restrictive practices on both sides of the Atlantic, and subsidised competition from American shipping lines, persuaded Manchester Liners to switch its future fleet to container ships only.
 An example of the delaying effect of the strikes in the Canadian ports, with consequent impact on operating costs, was an extended ninety-day return voyage to Quebec City in early 1967 by the new Manchester Progress.